Lunch is probably my least favorite part of the homeschooling day!!

-What’s even better is, that it actually encourages Freddie to cook too.
+What’s even better is, that it actually encourages my son to cook too.
 Now don’t get me wrong, when it comes to lunchtime unless he is in the mood (rarely) I still make his lunch.

 We have enough homeschool battles to deal with than fighting about food as well!
 But maybe every other week he will ask to make dinner from this cookbook!

 We have recently purchased the complete baking book from them too, and it is equally awesome!

-I always make sure we have the following in the house, as he is ALWAYS HUNGRY, and these Costco snacks for kids are the best!
+I always make sure we have the following snacks in the house, as he is ALWAYS HUNGRY, and these Costco snacks for kids are the best!